decred/dcrdocs/docs/mining/proof-of-work.md

 ccminer is a popular miner for **NVIDIA** GPUs that has a long history of use in many different cryptocurrencies.
 It is more difficult to use than the decred gominer.

-**Official builds of ccminer and cgminer are available on GitHub from the following link:
+**Official builds of ccminer and cgminer are available on GitHub from the following link: <br />
 [https://github.com/decred/decred-release/releases/tag/v0.1.0_miners](https://github.com/decred/decred-release/releases/tag/v0.1.0_miners)**

 > Unofficial Miners